IAMconsortium/pyam/doc/source/index.rst

 ------------------

 The ``pyam`` package provides a range of diagnostic tools and functions
-for analyzing and working with IAMC-format timeseries data.
+for analyzing and working scenario data following the IAMC timeseries data format.

 Features:
  - Summary of models, scenarios, variables, and regions included in a snapshot.
- - Display of timeseries data as pandas.DataFrame with IAMC-specific filtering options.
+ - Display of timeseries data as `pandas.DataFrame`_ with IAMC-specific filtering options.
- - Simple visualization and plotting functions.
+ - Advanced visualization and plotting functions.
- - Diagnostic checks for non-reported variables or timeseries data to identify outliers and potential reporting issues.
+ - Diagnostic checks for non-reported variables or timeseries values to analyze and validate scenario data.
  - Categorization of scenarios according to timeseries data or meta-identifiers for further analysis.